aholtsberg/Molysynth/README.md

    * any other sound real-time __DSP__.

-## Introduction
+## Description

-This is an advanced guitar pitch tracker, plus a small synth.
+This is an advanced guitar pitch tracker.
+The small small synth is included for the purpose of testing the pitch tracker.
 The whole idea is to develop a C-code guitar monophonic pitch tracker suitable for use in DSP real-time hardware.
 One of the main ideas is to develop it off-line, reading a WAV file and producing a WAV file.
 Then - and only then -
 compile it and upload it to Hothouse Daisy Seed without any hazzle.